-- A. Requests for waivers of dimensional requirements are considered by the Development Review Board. - B. Waivers will be granted to allow for minor additions to a principle accessory structure that would not be counter to the purpose of this Bylaw or the Town Plan, but which might not meet the standards for the granting of a variance. - C. A waiver may be granted only to reduce dimensional requirements as provided below, and compliance with all other requirements of this Bylaw is required.
+- A. Requests for waivers of dimensional requirements are considered by the Development Review Board. - B. Waivers will be granted to allow for minor additions to a principle accessory structure that would not be counter to the purpose of this Bylaw or the Town Plan, but which might not meet the standards for the granting of a variance. - C. A waiver may be granted only to reduce dimensional requirements (including building height) as provided below, and compliance with all other requirements of this Bylaw is required.
 The Development Review Board may grant a waiver provided all of the following conditions are satisfied: - 1.
 The proposal is for an addition to an existing principle or accessory structure, and said addition does not increase the footprint of the structure by more than 200 square feet. - 2.
 The addition is the minimum size that is necessary for it to serve its intended function. - 3.
 The addition is specifically intended to improve access for disabled persons, or to improve fire safety, or for a porch, deck, entryway, stairway, or other minor addition to an existing building, or for energy conservation and renewable energy structures. - 4.
 No side setback shall be reduced to less than 15 feet, and no rear setback shall be reduced to less than 25 feet. - 5.
-The maximum lot coverage may not be exceeded for the zoning district. - D. The Development Review Board may impose conditions regarding the design and screening of the addition to mitigate any impacts on neighboring properties.
+The maximum lot coverage may not be exceeded for the zoning district. - 5.6.
+Any waiver for building height shall not be for more than 10 feet above the district maximum. - D. The Development Review Board may impose conditions regarding the design and screening of the addition to mitigate any impacts on neighboring properties.